-Types of Celtic Tattoo include:
+Types of Celtic Tattoos

 A Celtic cross tattoo design displays a Christian cross with a circle around the intersection.
 The cross is often decorated with Intricate knots.
 According to legend, St Patrick invented the Celtic cross as a combination of the Christian cross and the sun to convert the pagan Irish.

-Many women choose a Celtic tattoo design as they can be very graceful.
+Many women choose a Celtic tattoo design as they look graceful.

 History of Celtic Tattoos

 Celebrities with Celtic Tattoos

-Singer, Robbie Williams has a Celtic cross tattoo design on his right hip.
+Singer Robbie Williams has a Celtic cross tattoo design on his right hip.

-Singer, Mel C has a Celtic band tattoo design.
+Singer Mel C has a Celtic band tattoo design.

-Actress, Eva Longoria has a Celtic cross design on her lower back.
+Actress Eva Longoria has a Celtic cross design on her lower back.